nuxeo-sandbox/nuxeo-demo-collaborative-showroom/README.md

 - $ cd nuxeo-demo-collaborative-showroom
 - $ mvn clean install
 - $ cp target/*.jar path/to/nuxeo/nxserver/bundles/
+- $ path/to/nuxeo/bin/nuxeoctl console # starts Nuxeo
-- => Start Nuxeo and go to http://localhost:8080/nuxeo/site/showroom/products
+- => Go to http://localhost:8080/nuxeo/site/showroom/products (that's the fake e-commerce site)
+- => Go to https://nightly.nuxeo.com/nuxeo/nxpath/default/default-domain/workspaces/showrooms@view_documents to view the shared pictures from Nuxeo

 To understand how it works, start with the MANIFEST.MF file and the corresponding contribs.